 Peruvian transit police, which must wear uniforms and display their identification cards on their chests, can be difficult to deal with, especially when they are sniffing out a potential fine (legitimate or otherwise) or a bribe.

 Traffic officers are not allowed to keep your personal identification or vehicle documents and must write a written ticket for a traffic violation.
-According to the U.S. Department of States' Bureau of Consular Affairs, "under no circumstances should you offer or agree to pay money to traffic officers" directly as the ticket issued to you should include a fine amount, the offense committed, and where to pay the fine.
+According to the U.S. Department of States' Bureau of Consular Affairs, you should never offer or agree to pay money to traffic officers directly, as the ticket issued to you should include a fine amount, the offense committed, and where to pay the fine.